U.S. government debt prices were mixed on Thursday as investors digested U.S. data as well as the minutes from the last Federal Reserve meeting.

 Oils fell as talk of a plan by some producers to freeze output levels was tempered by concerns of an oversupplied market.

 Gold eased on Friday as investors cashed in some of the previous day's 2 percent gains.

 U.S. sovereign bond prices fell on Wednesday, boosting yields after the latest minutes from the Federal Reserve.

-U.S. stock index futures indicated a higher open on Friday as hopes of stimulus in the euro zone and further recovery in oil prices continued to boost recently battered global equities.
+U.S. stock index futures indicated a lower open on Friday as low oil prices weighed.